-The entrance sign at Lake Claiborne State Park, with an image of a largemouth bass jumping from the water, says it all: this park is home to some of Louisiana’s finest freshwater fishing.
+The entrance sign at Lake Claiborne State Park, with an image of a largemouth bass jumping from the water, says it all: this park is home to some of Louisiana’s finest freshwater fishing and it's one of eight stops on the Louisiana Bass Trail.

 Lake Claiborne, a scenic 6,400-acre waterway situated halfway between Shreveport and Monroe, is stocked with largemouth and striped bass, bluegill, channel catfish, sac-à-lait (crappie), pickerel and bream.
 Anglers will come home with plenty of fish tales after spending some time on this lake, whose amenities include covered boat docks, a boat launch, and flat bottomed boats and canoes for rent.